z4gon/cg-surface-shaders-unity/README.md

 ## BlinnPhong Lighting

 1. Use the compiler directive `BlinnPhong` to set the lighting model.
+1. `BlinnPhong` uses the angle between the `viewDir` form the camera, and the reflected light direction.
+The reflected light is calculated by mirroring it against the normal of the pixel.
 1. Unity will define a white `_SpecColor` by default in the `Cg` program, but you need to expose it in `ShaderLab` if you want to change its color.

 ```c